Selected departures from May to October 2020

 The price of this holiday is per person based on sole occupancy of a twin/double room.
 The price includes seven nights’ accommodation with breakfast and dinner daily and two lunches, including a welcome dinner and drinks on the first night, all tours as mentioned, airport departure taxes, all local accommodation taxes, transfers, the services of a Riviera Travel tour manager, and accredited local walking guides on walking days.

-Spend a day in medieval Montepulciano, a beautifully preserved hilltop town with an imposing cathedral, Gothic town hall and lovely mix of eateries.
+Spend an afternoon in medieval Montepulciano, a beautifully preserved hilltop town with an imposing cathedral, Gothic town hall and lovely mix of eateries.
 It’s most famous for its formidable Vino Nobile wines, which you can taste at the town’s many wine cellars or wine bars.

 All transfer times listed here are approximate, and dependent on traffic.
 If you have a question regarding transfer times please don't hesitate to contact us.